-This leaflet is about reducing the risk of blood clots in pregnant women and women following birth.
+This leaflet is about reducing the risk of blood clots during the pregnancy and postnatal period.
 This condition is known as ‘venous thromboembolism’ or ‘VTE’.

-Treatment may differ but we aim to treat all women as individuals, respecting your personal wishes and preferences.
+Treatment may differ but we aim to treat everyone as individuals, respecting your personal wishes and preferences.

 What is venous thromboembolism (VTE)?